China detains Canadian on suspicion of stealing state secrets

 Kevin and Julia Garratt were first detained last August for suspected theft of military and intelligence information and for threatening national security.

-Canadian Prime Minister Stephen Harper said in November he had raised concerns about the case in a meeting with Chinese President Xi Jinping, and Ottawa renewed its disquiet on Thursday.
+Canadian Prime Minister Stephen Harper said in November he had raised concerns about the case in a meeting with Chinese President Xi Jinping.

-"While we welcome the recent decision to release Julia Garratt, the government of Canada remains very concerned with the detention of Mr. Garratt," the office of junior foreign minister Lynne Yelich said in a statement.

-"We have raised the case at the highest levels and will continue to raise it with senior officials."
+The Canadian embassy in Beijing referred questions to Canada's Department of Foreign Affairs, Trade and Development.
+The department could not be immediately reached for comment.